-Professional Nursing Practice (AACN, 2008), and Quality and Safety Education in Nursing (Cronenwett et al., 2007).
+Introduction: This clinical evaluation tool consists of seven essential competencies with specific performance criteria.
+The seven competencies Professional Nursing Practice (AACN, 2008), and Quality and Safety Education in Nursing (Cronenwett et al., 2007).
 The performance criteria for each competency include cognitive, affective, and psychomotor domains of learning and provide a complete evaluation of an individual student's clinical performance.
-The use of this clinical evaluation tool makes it possible to see the student's development over time as he/she progresses through the specific course, as well as through the nursing curriculum.
-It also provides standard measures for student, course, and program evaluation.
-This clinical evaluation tool is to be used in each clinical course.
+The use of this clinical evaluation tool makes it possible to see the student's development over time as he/she progresses were drawn from: program outcome objectives for the BSN program at AUM School of Nursing, The Essentials of Baccalaureate Education for through the specific course, as well as through the nursing curriculum.
+It also provides standard measures for student, course, and program This clinical evaluation tool is to be used in each clinical course.
 A formal evaluation is completed and shared with the student at the conclusion of the rotation.
 In some courses, faculty will also use this tool for mid-rotation evaluation.
 The tool can also be used at other times during the rotation and can serve as the basis for a learning contract.